nodebotsau/simplebot/README.md

 # SETUP

 To setup your SimpleBot we're assuming you have Arduino and NodeJS installed already.
-If you're using a LeoStick arduino follow the notes immediately below.
-If not, skip to "flashing my arduino" below.

-## Set up your LeoStick

-You'll need to get your Arduino IDE to be able to talk to your leostick.
-In the leostick folder there is a file called boards.txt - copy the content of this file into the bottom of your arduino boards.txt file.
-Ask about or google this before you do it.

-Restart your arduino IDE and you should now see LeoStick v1.0 and LeoStick v2.0 in your lists of boards.
-Choose V2.0 to start as that's most likely what you have.

-Try and upload blink to your LeoStick and make sure it all works.

-If that works you're good to move on.

 ## Flashing my arduino